Advance Auto Parts (AAP)

 Advance Auto Parts Net Debt Position

-13. Key Takeaways from Advance Auto Parts’s Q1 Results
+13. Key Takeaways from Advance Auto Parts’s Q4 Results

 14. Is Now The Time To Buy Advance Auto Parts?

-Advance Auto Parts falls short of our quality standards.
-For starters, its revenue has declined over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its operating margins reveal poor profitability compared to other retailers.
+Advance Auto Parts doesn’t pass our quality test.
+To begin with, its revenue has declined over the last three years.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
+On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Advance Auto Parts’s P/E ratio based on the next 12 months is 14.6x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.
+Advance Auto Parts’s P/E ratio based on the next 12 months is 21.9x.
+This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.